Advances in 4D Representation: Geometry, Motion, and Interaction: Modeling Geometry

-\textbf{Sparse Input Condition} Similar to NeRF, the most comprehensive input for Gassuain Splatting is also multi-view synchronised videos.
-However, such data scales drastically in volume with video length and number of view angles, along side with the induced computational burden, such data is also harder to acquire.
-Thus it is a natural choice for the community to shift toward sparse input paradigm.
-Existing method include simultaneouly learning canonical static Gaussian and deformation field from monocular videos~\cite{yang20244d}, leveraging additional physical priors such as optical flow~\cite{gao2024gaussianflow,lin2024gaussian}, depth~\cite{liu2024modgs} and video diffusion guidance~\cite{nag20252,ren2024l4gm,wu2025cat4d}.
+\textbf{Sparse Input Conditions:} Similar to NeRF, the most comprehensive input for Gaussian Splatting is also multi-view synchronized videos.
+However, such data scales drastically in volume with video length and number of view angles, along with the induced computational burden, such data is also harder to acquire.
+Thus it is a natural choice for the community to shift toward a sparse input paradigm.
+Existing methods include simultaneously learning canonical static Gaussian and deformation field from monocular videos~\cite{yang20244d}, leveraging additional physical priors such as optical flow~\cite{gao2024gaussianflow,lin2024gaussian}, depth~\cite{liu2025modgs} and video diffusion guidance~\cite{nag20252,ren2024l4gm,wu2025cat4d}.